 The State exists for the benefit of the citizen: not the citizen for the State.
 A subject exists for the benefit of the State: not the State for the subject.
-The majority of the inhabitants of a modern State are subjects: not citizens.
+Most inhabitants of a modern State are subjects: not citizens.
 They exist solely to serve its privileged elite.
 [PDF]

 Wherever he may live in the world, the individual is a subject of a nation-state.
 A citizen he may be in name but a citizen in fact he is not.
 A State is merely the political embodiment of those who - directly or indirectly - own or control the power and resources within its territorial jurisdiction.
 The individual (either singly or collectively) does not control the State in which he lives: the State controls him.
 He is subject to its laws, which are there to protect the State (the ruling rich) from him (the powerless poor): and not the reverse.